dmbarbour/wikilon/docs/ApplicationModel.md

         @foo.v99 {%foo.v98}{%foo.u99}
         @foo {%foo.v99}

-Use of command pattern enables many small updates to construct and modify an object, in this case `{%foo}`.
+Use of command pattern enables many small updates to construct and modify a large object, in this case `{%foo}`.
 This particular design records every command as a distinct set of words, simplifying view of historical values and actions on the object, easy forking and undo, etc..

 Command pattern can be used for such things as: